Housing & Building Standards

-- If the owner fails to comply with the order, the Housing & Neighborhood Preservation Division may refer the case to City Council for resolution or seek approval from City Council to demolish the structure when repairs exceed 50% of the building's value.
+- If the owner fails to comply with the order, the Code Enforcement Division may refer the case to City Council for resolution or seek approval from City Council to demolish the structure when repairs exceed 50% of the building's value.

 Research & Reporting

 You may view code enforcement activities on specific property addresses by exploring our Public Access window.
-Amongst other highlights, this search will display all cases associated with a property within 24 months, any violations found and the current status of the case.
-We are currently working on expanding the search functionality to extend to blanket case type queries.
+Amongst other highlights, this search displays all cases associated with a property within 24 months, any violations found and the current status of the case.
+We have recently expanded the search functionality to extend to blanket case type queries.

-Contact the Housing & Neighborhood Preservation Division by completing a Code Enforcement Request Form or by calling 919-996-2444 to report any suspected code violation.
+Contact the Code Enforcement Division by completing a Code Enforcement Request Form or by calling 919-996-2444 to report any suspected code violation.
 With your help, we can ensure that the City of Raleigh continues to be a safe, more attractive place to live, work and play.

 Hours of Operation: Monday through Friday 8:00 a.m. until 4:45 p.m. (excluding all scheduled holidays)

 Location: One Exchange Plaza, Suite 504, Raleigh, NC 27601

 Mailing Address: Housing & Neighborhoods Code Enforcement, PO Box 590 Raleigh, NC 27602